-Members of the Board and staff are responsible for upholding the goals and values to which Macquarie aspires.
+Members of the Board and staff are responsible for upholding Macquarie’s Goals and Values.

-Macquarie Group Limited is listed on the Australian Securities Exchange (ASX) and is regulated by the Australian prudential regulator, APRA, as a non-operating holding company of a licensed Australian bank, Macquarie Bank Limited.
-Macquarie is also supervised by the Australian corporate regulator, ASIC.
-A number of Macquarie's key operating subsidiaries are supervised by regulators in the overseas jurisdiction in which they operate.
+Macquarie Group Limited is a global financial services provider and its shares are listed on the Australian Securities Exchange (ASX).
+Macquarie is regulated by the Australian prudential regulator, APRA, as a non-operating holding company of a licensed Australian bank, Macquarie Bank Limited.
+Macquarie also has subsidiaries that are supervised by regulators in the overseas jurisdictions in which they operate.

-Macquarie's corporate governance framework and associated practices are described in the Corporate Governance Statement in Macquarie's Annual Report.
+Macquarie's corporate governance framework and associated practices are described in the Corporate Governance Statement.